gacarrillor/InvisibleLayersAndGroups/README.md

  - Make a particular group invisible (by code).

 *NOTE: There is an issue you should be aware of.
-If you make a layer invisible and then move its parent group, the invisible layer will be visible again (I don't know why!).
+If you make a layer invisible and then move its parent group, the invisible layer will be visible again.
 My recommendation is to make only top-level layers/groups invisible (after all, you cannot move the root).*

 For example, you could have a 'black hole' group where you put all layers/groups that should be invisible.